zestyxyz/docs-old/guides/for-creators/platform-integrations/decentraland-integration.md

 **Step 5**

 Open your new asset pack and click the Zesty Banner smart item to spawn it into the scene.
-Click on the banner to adjust the various settings such as network, space ID, format, style, and beacon usage.
+Click on the banner to adjust the various settings.

+**Network**: Polygon Mainnet

+**Space**: Your space ID number

+**Format**: The ad aspect ratio that your banner will support

+**Style**: Standard or minimal placeholders that indicate the banner is available to rent

+**Beacon**: Enables analytics on the Zesty app

 ![](<../../.gitbook/assets/DCL\_5 (1).png>)